Sagar-Bawankule/AI-Interview-Question-Generator/README.md

    - Select your repository
    - Give your service a name
    - Choose Python 3 as the runtime
-   - Set the build command: `pip install -r requirements.txt`
+   - Set the build command: `bash ./build.sh`
    - Set the start command: `gunicorn app:app`
 4. Add Environment Variables:
    - `SECRET_KEY`: Generate a secure random string